MicrosoftDocs/appcenter-docs/docs/diagnostics/pre-merge.md

 # Updates on App Center Diagnostics are coming soon

 The Diagnostics team has been working hard to provide a better experience.
-On the one hand, we are releasing some relevant backend improvements, using a new pipeline that will make the App Center Diagnostics service more stable, performant, and scalable.
+We are releasing some relevant backend improvements, using a new pipeline that will make the App Center Diagnostics service more stable, performant, and scalable.
 We are also improving the portal experience to help you better prioritize your issues.

 We plan to enable the new Diagnostics experience very soon and we want to inform you about these changes in advance.